English public school football games: 16th century

 The first direct evidence that games probably resembling football were being played at English public schools comes from the Vulgaria by William Horman in 1519.
 Horman had been headmaster at Eton (1485/6–1494/5) and Winchester College.
 His Latin textbook includes a translation exercise with the phrase "We wyll playe with a ball full of wynde", a rough translation of the original Latin "Lusui erit follis pugillari spiritu tumens", which Francis Peabody Magoun translated as "In sport we shall have a ball inflated with air to kick".
-Even as early as 1519, Horman shows us that he was well aware of the value of sports to children's education and the need to temper their enthusiasm in order not to affect their studies: "There muste be a measure in gyuynge of remedies or sportynge to chyldren, leste they be wery of goynge to theyr boke if they haue none, or waxe slacke if they haue to many".
+As early as 1519, Horman wrote of the value of sports to children's education and the need to temper their enthusiasm in order not to affect their studies: "There muste be a measure in gyuynge of remedies or sportynge to chyldren, leste they be wery of goynge to theyr boke if they haue none, or waxe slacke if they haue to many".

-This conflict was discussed further by Christopher Johnson, who was headmaster at Winchester in the 1560s, but it clearly remained a dilemma for public school masters right up to modern times.
-Christopher Johnson mentions the activities which he enjoyed when a scholar at Winchester himself between 1549 and 1553.
+This conflict was discussed further by Christopher Johnson, who was headmaster at Winchester in the 1560s.
+Johnson mentions the activities which he enjoyed when a scholar at Winchester himself between 1549 and 1553.
 He says that he "cared much more for balls, quoits and tops than he did for books and school".

-Sir Henry Wotton, who was at Winchester in the 1560s under Christopher Johnson, makes reference to the English word "football" in one of his poems.